apache/storm/docs/Serialization.md

 As mentioned, Storm uses Kryo for serialization.
 To implement custom serializers, you need to register new serializers with Kryo.
 It's highly recommended that you read over [Kryo's home page](https://github.com/EsotericSoftware/kryo) to understand how it handles custom serialization.

-Adding custom serializers is done through the "topology.kryo.register" property in your topology config.
-It takes a list of registrations, where each registration can take one of two forms:
+Adding custom serializers is done through the "topology.kryo.register" property in your topology config or through a ServiceLoader described later.
+The config takes a list of registrations, where each registration can take one of two forms:

 1. The name of a class to register.
 In this case, Storm will use Kryo's `FieldsSerializer` to serialize the class.
 This may or may not be optimal for the class -- see the Kryo docs for more details.
 2. A map from the name of a class to register to an implementation of [com.esotericsoftware.kryo.Serializer](https://github.com/EsotericSoftware/kryo/blob/master/src/com/esotericsoftware/kryo/Serializer.java).